SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Request message: None
 - Response message: Status

 The new sponsoring client MUST use the HTTP DELETE method to cancel a requested transfer.
 The semantics of the HTTP DELETE method are determined by the role of the client sending the request.
-The server MUST return HTTP status code 200 (OK) if the transfer resource was deleted successfully.

 Example request: